Tony Hawk: Film and television

 In 1986, Hawk was a featured skateboarder and skater-double for Josh Brolin in the movie Thrashin'.
-In 1987, he made a brief appearance in the movie Police Academy 4: Citizens on Patrol with David Spade.
-In 1989, he appeared as a skateboarder in Gleaming the Cube.
-In 2002, he appeared in Neal H. Moritzs's and Christopher Gilcrest's film xXx playing the role of one of Xander Cage's stuntman friends, and later in the movie, a skateboarder at a party.
-In 2004, he played himself in the Australian skateboarding movie Deck Dogz.
-In 2006, he made a cameo on the film Drake & Josh Go Hollywood as himself.
-Hawk also had a cameo in the movie The New Guy, and appeared in Jackass: The Movie with Mat Hoffman and Bam Margera, skateboarding in a fat suit and Jackass Number Two, while skateboarding through an obstacle course.
-He was also in Jackass 3D.
-Hawk appeared in the film following the 2006 Gumball Rally, 3000 Miles, again with Bam Margera.
-He also played the police officer who arrests Ryan Dunn in the movie Haggard: The Movie.
-Hawk also made a brief cameo appearance in Lords of Dogtown as an astronaut, where he is shown comically falling off the skateboard as he is a "rookie".
-He voiced himself in the 2006 animated movie Tony Hawk in Boom Boom Sabotage, where he is kidnapped by circus freaks.
+In 1987, Hawk made a brief appearance in the movie Police Academy 4: Citizens on Patrol with David Spade.
+In 1989, Hawk appeared as a skateboarder in Gleaming the Cube.
+In 2002, he appeared in Neal H. Moritz's and Christopher Gilcrest's film xXx playing the role of one of Xander Cage's stuntman friends.
+In 2004, Hawk played himself in the Australian skateboarding movie Deck Dogz.
+In 2006, he made a cameo appearance in the film Drake & Josh Go Hollywood as himself.
+Hawk also had a cameo in the movie The New Guy, and appeared in Jackass: The Movie, skateboarding in a fat suit with Mat Hoffman and Bam Margera, as well as in Jackass Number Two skateboarding through an obstacle course.
+Hawk also appeared in the opening title sequences in Jackass 3D and Jackass Forever.
+He appeared in the film following the 2006 Gumball Rally, 3000 Miles, again with Bam Margera.
+Hawk also played the police officer who arrests Ryan Dunn in the movie Haggard: The Movie.
+Hawk made a brief cameo appearance in Lords of Dogtown as an astronaut, where he is shown comically falling off the skateboard as he is a "rookie".
+Hawk voiced himself in the 2006 animated movie Tony Hawk in Boom Boom Sabotage, where he is kidnapped by circus freaks.

-Hawk was featured as an extra in the "Weird Al" Yankovic video "Smells Like Nirvana".
+Hawk was featured as an extra in the "Weird Al" Yankovic music video "Smells Like Nirvana".
 He can be seen sitting in the bleachers during the crowd sweep near Dick Van Patten.
-He also made a cameo appearance in the Simple Plan music video for "I'm Just a Kid", he can be seen, in a crowd, at a high school, watching kids skating.
+Hawk also made a cameo appearance in the Simple Plan music video for "I'm Just a Kid", he can be seen, in a crowd, at a high school, watching kids skating.